FRRouting/frr/doc/user/pimv6.rst

    notifications to the kernel.
 This command is vrf aware, to configure for a vrf, enter the vrf submode.

+.. clicmd:: ipv6 ssmpingd [X:X::X:X]

+   Enable ipv6 ssmpingd configuration.
+A network level management tool to check whether one can receive multicast packets via SSM from host.
+   The host target given to ssmping must run the ssmpingd daemon which listens for IPv4 and IPv6 unicast requests.
+When it receives one, it responds to a well known SSM multicast group which ssmping just have joined.

 .. _pimv6-interface-configuration:

 PIMv6 Interface Configuration